Give2Peer/g2p-server-symfony/GAME_DESIGN.md

 Level 000 : look at the map, add new items
 Level 002 : access statistics activity (todo)
-Level 005 : delete own items (todo) (as-is, can be abused to gain karma fast) Level 0?? : delete others items (todo) (requires some form of moderation) Level 0?? : suggest a new tag
+Level 005 : delete own items (todo)
+Level 0?? : delete others items (todo) (requires some form of moderation) Level 0?? : suggest a new tag
 Level 0?? : create a new tag